Sliick / Articles / Product

 Sliick Docs: Complete User Guide

-Sliick Docs v1.0 (Captivating-v1).
-The complete admin and end-user guide: install, theme, authoring, merge fields with Format dropdown, conditional and repeating content, image merge fields and hyperlinks, watermarks, Doc Bundles, Doc Batches, auto-email, Flow actions, and Export / Import.
+Sliick Docs v1.2.0.
+The complete admin and end-user guide: install, theme, authoring, merge fields with Format dropdown, conditional and repeating content, image merge fields and hyperlinks, watermarks, barcodes and QR codes, Doc Bundles, Doc Batches, list-view mass action, auto-email, Flow actions, Microsoft Word output, compliance audit log, retention policies, analytics dashboard, and Export / Import.

 Jerry Huang